 For any Byzantinist, today is one of the most important historical anniversaries there is.
 Five hundred and sixty-one years ago today, on May 29, 1453, the Byzantine capital Constantinople fell to the Ottoman Turks.
 This article isn’t a retrospective on that event; I did that last year.
 But it’s also the anniversary of the death of Constantine XI Paleologus, the last Emperor of Byzantium, who is believed to have died in battle fighting the Turks who overran the city shortly after dawn on that fateful day.
 His body was never found, or if it was, it didn’t find its way into the history books.
 Whenever a ruler dies in uncertain circumstances–especially in an event cloaked in historical and religious significance like the fall of Constantinople–there are bound to be conflicting stories and rumors about what happened to him or her, and that’s exactly the case with Constantine.

-Constantine IX is a strangely shadowy figure in history.
+Constantine XI is a strangely shadowy figure in history.
 Not that much is known about him, which is why the best biography of him, The Immortal Emperor by Donald M. Nicol, is only 128 pages long, excluding notes.
 Constantine had a sad and tumultuous life.
 He came to the Byzantine throne in January 1449 with one singular purpose: to stave off the almost inevitable conquest of Constantinople by the Turks, and thus keep the shriveled nub of the Byzantine Empire alive, as long as possible.
 He probably knew he would be the last Christian emperor to rule from Constantinople.
 There’s a grim fatalism that surrounds all accounts of his life, and especially his last few days during the siege in the spring of 1453.

 The last confirmed sighting of Constantine was near the Gate of St. Romanus, where a huge battle was going on just after the Ottoman troops had surged into the city through another smaller gate called the Kerkoporta (the Circus Gate).
 Constantine reportedly leaped right into the fray, brandishing his sword, fighting side by side with common soldiers.
 The odds were hopeless.
 The Byzantine defenders were grossly outnumbered and had already endured 55 days of withering siege before the final Turkish assault.
 Thus, Constantine sought to die fighting.
 But what exactly happened to him and his corpse is the subject of dispute.